-ATO issues business benchmarks to support ECEC services to “swim between the flags”
+ATO issues business benchmarks to support ECEC services

 The Australian Taxation Office (ATO) has released updated benchmark data to support small businesses, including early childhood education and care (ECEC) services, to compare their financial performance with that of their competitors, and “swim between the flags”.